s1s1ty/py-jsonq/readme.md

 **py-jsonq** is a simple, elegant Python package to Query over any type of JSON Data.
 It'll make your life easier by giving the flavour of an ORM-like query on your JSON.

-This package is inspired from the awesome [jsonq](https://github.com/nahid/jsonq) package.

 ## Installation

 ```